 Bio

-(Theun Karelse, NL) as a youngster I always liked drawing as a way of learning about the world and ended up studying fine-arts at the Sandberg Institute in Amsterdam before joining FoAM, a distributed group of transdisciplinary laboratories operating at the interstices of art, science, nature and everyday life.
-My interests and experimental practice explore edges between art, environment, technology and archaeology.
 I practice and support ecosystem and landscape regeneration in Europe, India and Afrika.
-My outdoor studio consists of serveral gardens that serve as testing grounds for urban biodiversity, climate adaptation and indigenous knowledge systems.
-I'm a board member of the Embassy of the Earth and part of the Future of the Delta team at the Embassy of the Northsea.
+My outdoor studio consists of serveral gardens that serve as testing grounds for urban biodiversity, climate adaptation and ancient knowledge systems.
+I'm an active member of FoAM, of the Embassy of the Earth, part of the Future of the Delta team at the Embassy of the Northsea and Speaker for the Living at zoöp CCU and zoöp Amstelpark.

 Future of the Delta